ynishi/stack-webdriver/README.md

-# stack-build-docker-compose
+# stack-build-docker-compose with webdriver
-docker-compose for stack-build image
+docker-compose for stack-build with webdriver image default project is webdriver.

 ## Usage
 * short cut is made with make